beckadamtheinventor/SmashingRocks/README.md

 Rock Smashing recipes can be configured in `.minecraft/config/SmashingRocks/recipes`.
 Some default recipes will be generated when the game starts if no recipes are found in the directory.

+Currently, due to rock smashing recipes not actually being recipes, they will only be loaded when the game starts.

 # Default Rock Smashing Recipes